karnama/vueish/README.md

 Then add or update test to cover the new logic.
 The test file should be placed next to the source code in a file that is named the same but appended with `test` in the name. (`UITable.test.ts`)

+To customise the web-types.json generated, place a `web-types.ts` file next to your source code and set the appropriate default export

 error like
 ```text